A woman with a cane has fallen and is being helped up.

 Ultimately, determining who is at fault is the crux of a slip and fall case.
 Establishing clear liability is key to securing compensation.

-1. Immediate Steps After a Slip and Fall
+Steps to Take After a Slip and Fall Accident

 How Much Is Your Case Worth?